RushoBinnabi/Quiztopia/README.md

 # Description

-This Quiztopia web app project is a version of the Quizlet website.
+This Quiztopia web app project that we created is a version of the Quizlet website.

 # Implementation: